 My work focuses on the sustainability of aquaculture and fisheries, and in particular on issues related to livelihoods, gender equality, adaptation and resilience, ecosystem services and the functioning of institutions.
-It has been disseminated in a wide range of peer and non-peer reviewed outlets (publication list and citations).
+It spans across research, development and policy, and has been disseminated in a wide range of peer and non-peer reviewed outlets (publication list and citations).

 My clients include international and regional organisations, donors and universities (portfolio of assignments).